dcycle/drupal_dcycle/includes/dcycle_policies/README.txt

-The dcycle_policies folder includes all dcycle policies for this module.
+The dcycle_policies folder includes all Dcycle policies for this module.